How to Reset Your Gut: Top 6 Strategies

 What Causes an Imbalanced Gut?

-There can be many different factors that cause an imbalance in the gut microbiome, but the biggest cause is poor diet.
-Good bacteria thrive on fiber and plant foods, so these ingredients can massively contribute to a healthy gut microbiome.
+There can be many different factors that cause an imbalance in the gut microbiome, but the most significant cause is poor diet.
+Good bacteria thrive on fibre and plant foods, so these ingredients can massively contribute to a healthy gut microbiome.

 Bad bacteria and yeast thrive on processed foods and sugar.
-If you are feeding the bad bacteria more than the good bacteria, the bad bacteria can flourish and overpower the good.
+If you feed the bad bacteria more than the good bacteria, the bad bacteria can flourish and overpower the good.

-Other factors that can impact the balance of the gut microbiome are stress, food sensitivities or allergies, alcohol, sleep deprivation, and frequent antibiotic use4.
+Other factors that can impact the gut microbiome balance are stress, food sensitivities or allergies, alcohol, sleep deprivation, and frequent antibiotic use4.

-If you are looking to reset your gut and allow your microbiome to thrive, keep reading to find out the best strategies for doing so!
+If you want to reset your gut and allow your microbiome to thrive, keep reading to find out the best strategies!

-Fiber is a vital part of our diets that essentially helps us to pass normal, healthy poo.
+Fibre is a vital part of our diets that helps us pass normal, healthy poo.

 It increases the weight and size of your stool and softens it, making it easier to pass, thus reducing the risk of constipation.
-Fiber solidifies our poo as it allows it to absorb water and makes it bulkier, which reduces the risk of diarrhoea.5
+Fibre solidifies our poo as it allows it to absorb water and makes it bulkier, which reduces the risk of diarrhoea.

-For adults, the Institute for Medicine recommends an intake of 25 grams of fiber per day for women and 38 grams per day for men.5
+For adults, the Institute for Medicine recommends an intake of 25 grams of fibre per day for women and 38 grams per day for men.5

-High-fiber breakfast cereals can be a great way to include more fiber in your diet.
-A 2-biscuit serving of Weetabix contains 3.9 grams of fiber, a 52 gram serving of Shredded Wheat contains 6 grams of fiber, and a 64 gram serving of porridge oats contains 9 grams of fiber.6
+High-fibre breakfast cereals can be a great way to include more fibre in your diet.
+A 2-biscuit serving of Weetabix contains 3.9 grams of fibre, a 52-gram serving of Shredded Wheat consists of 6 grams of fibre, and a 64-gram serving of porridge oats contains 9 grams of fibre.6

-If you’re a bigger fan of toast in the mornings, switching out the bread for wholemeal can also boost your daily fiber intake.
-Per 100g, wholemeal bread contains 7 grams of fiber, while white bread only has.7
+If you’re a bigger fan of toast in the mornings, switching out the bread for wholemeal can also boost your daily fibre intake.
+Per 100g, wholemeal bread contains 7 grams of fibre, while white bread only has.7

-Potatoes, beans, lentils, brown rice, and whole-wheat pasta are also great sources of fiber.
-Including these ingredients in your cooking allows for an easy way to ingest more fiber.
+Potatoes, beans, lentils, brown rice, and whole-wheat pasta are also excellent sources of fibre.
+Including these ingredients in your cooking allows you to ingest more fibre quickly.

-Additionally, increasing your fruit and vegetable intake would also help increase fiber, as well as a multitude of vitamins and minerals.
+Additionally, increasing your fruit and vegetable intake would also help increase fibre, as well as a multitude of vitamins and minerals.

 2) Eat more fruit and veg

-Many fruits and vegetables are high in fiber, which promotes the growth of good bacteria in the gut; specifically, Bifidobacteria.8 Of course, fruit and veg aren't only beneficial in terms of fiber.
+Many fruits and vegetables are high in fibre, which promotes the growth of good bacteria in the gut, specifically, Bifidobacteria.8 Of course, fruit and veg aren't only beneficial in fibre.

-They also contain flavonoids and various other antioxidant compounds, which interact with the gut microbes and help to balance the gut microbiota which reduces inflammation.
+They also contain flavonoids and various other antioxidant compounds, which interact with the gut microbes and help balance the gut microbiota, reducing inflammation.
 Consuming flavonoids can help reduce your risk of type 2 diabetes and other metabolic diseases.9

-Adding a banana, raspberries or strawberries to your breakfast cereal can be a great start to introducing more fruits into your diet whilst upping your fiber intake.
+Adding a banana, raspberries or strawberries to your breakfast cereal can be a great start to introducing more fruits into your diet whilst upping your fibre intake.

-Adding a wider variety of vegetables to a dinner such as broccoli, cauliflower, green beans or spinach can add in all those nutrients your plate is lacking.
+Adding a wider variety of vegetables to dinners, such as broccoli, cauliflower, green beans, or spinach, can add all those nutrients your plate lacks.
 How about snacking on carrots, mange tout or celery with hummus instead of a non-nutritious snack?

 3) Drink more water!

 Water is what keeps us alive.
-It is SO fundamental to our overall health, and our gut just doesn’t function properly when we are dehydrated.
-Water helps our guts to digest, and slow digestion can lead to constipation.
+It is SO fundamental to our overall health that our gut doesn’t function properly when dehydrated.
+Water helps our guts digest, and slow digestion can lead to constipation.

 The NHS suggests we drink 6-8 glasses of fluid per day.
-This doesn’t include sugary drinks but does include tea, coffee, non-sugary drinks and low-fat milk.10
+This doesn’t include sugary drinks but tea, coffee, non-sugary drinks and low-fat milk.10

-Our bodies send a signal to the brain to tell us we’re thirsty, and as we age, the body gets less good at doing this.
+Our bodies signal to the brain to tell us we’re thirsty; as we age, the body gets less good at doing this.
 This is why the older people you know are probably less likely to reach for a drink without encouragement.
-Getting your body used to drinking water consistently rather than when thirsty can help you to maintain that habit as you age.
+Getting your body used to drink water consistently rather than when thirsty can help you to maintain that habit as you age.

 4) Slow it down

 Our stomach sends a signal to the brain when it is full.
-This doesn’t happen straight away, and our brains need time to process the feeling of fullness; approximately 20 minutes.12
+This doesn’t happen immediately, and our brains need time to process the feeling of fullness, approximately 20 minutes.12

 If we eat too fast, we may eat more food than we need.
-This can lead to weight gain which increases the risk of diseases like heart disease, stroke and high blood pressure.13
+This can lead to weight gain, increasing the risk of diseases like heart disease, stroke and high blood pressure.13

 Eating food too quickly can be a common cause of gut issues such as indigestion, excessive gas and bloating.1 This is because the digestive system needs time to process the food - using the good bits and eliminating the bad.

-By focusing on chewing your food properly and slowing down the process, you can help your digestive system to function properly.
+By chewing your food properly and slowing down the process, you can help your digestive system function properly.

 5) Consume probiotics